PenangScienceCluster/SK-DBMS/01-front.md

 1. For one record in Table A, is it possible to appear in Table B multiple times?
 2. For one record in Table A, is it possible that it will not exist at all in Table B?

-The answers above can be translated into the representation below:
+The answers above can be translated into the representations (from Table A to Table B) below:

 | Q1  | Q2  |           Representation           |
 |:---:|:---:|:----------------------------------:|